Narsha (EP)

-Narsha (stylized as NARSHA) is the eponymous debut extended play by South Korean singer Narsha, a member from girl group Brown Eyed Girls.
+Narsha (stylized as NARSHA) is the debut extended play by South Korean singer Narsha, a member from girl group Brown Eyed Girls.
 Lee Min-soo, her group's long-time producer served as the album's executive producer.
 Featuring a dark and edgy sound, it was released on July 8, 2010, and distributed by Nega Network.
 The EP features seven tracks in total, including one preview and one instrumental version of the album's title track.

 Upon its release, the album became a success by debuting at number three on Gaon Weekly Albums Chart with an approximate sale of 5,000+.
 It also received positive reviews from music critics, praising its dark theme along with the electronic influence.
 Three singles were released from the album, with the first and pre-release single "I'm In Love", a remake of Ra.D's original song.
 The second and title track, titled "삐리빠빠 (Bbi Ri Bba Bba)", became another solo hit for Narsha as well as her signature solo song.
 "Mamma Mia" was released as the last digital single on August 20, 2010, one month after the album's release.

 Background and composition

 In 2010, it was announced that all Brown Eyed Girls' members would start their own solo careers beside their group activities, starting first with Narsha.
 Its original title was "Narshism", but later changed to just plain "NARSHA".
 The album was produced executively by Lee Min-soo, while frequent lyricist Kim Eana participated in writing the majority of the album's lyrics.
-It also featured productions from producer DJ Jinu aka Hitchhiker, whom is responsible for her home group's most well-known hit "Abracadabra" and had previously remixed their single "How Come?".
+It also featured productions from producer DJ Jinu Hitchhiker, whom is responsible for her home group's most well-known hit "Abracadabra" and had previously remixed their single "How Come?".
 Musically, the album is a K-pop record with a "dark and edgy" electronic sound, while also including R&B and bossa nova elements.